-Held annually on the third weekend of September (one day only), this gigantic garage sale is dedicated to every enthusiast who specifically seeks out old wooden toys, clothing, old coins, stamps, rare decorative objects and even fashion accessories.
+Held annually on the third weekend of September (one day only), this gigantic garage sale is dedicated to every enthusiast who specifically seeks out old wooden toys, clothing, old coins, stamps, rare decorative objects, and even fashion accessories.

 Taking place along the Canal Saint-Martin in Rennes, the event also offers flea market enthusiasts a nice stroll along the river.

 Considered a true cave of Ali Baba by flea market enthusiasts, the Rendez-vous international de la Curiosité et de la Brocante de Durtal (Durtal International Flea Market Fair, also known as Brocante de Durtal) gathers around 450 flea market exhibitors and 20,000 bargain hunters from nearby regions.
-Spreading along the walls of the city’s castle, Durtal flea market fair is famous for the freshness, abundance and quality of its merchandise.
+Spreading along the walls of the city’s castle, the Durtal flea market fair is famous for the freshness, abundance, and quality of its merchandise.

 Collectors and professionals, connoisseurs and novices all flock to Durtal once a year to find the rare gem, a great bargain, or to harvest the best antiques for their clients.

 Over 50,000 visitors and nearly 500 exhibitors from all over France and from various European countries attend this huge brocante, which spreads over more than five kilometers of alleys.